Cenovus Energy Inc. (CVE) Shares Down Despite Recent Market Volatility

 Many brokerage firms have already submitted their reports for CVE stocks, with Goldman repeating the rating for CVE by listing it as a “Neutral.”
 The predicted price for CVE in the upcoming period, according to Goldman is $23 based on the research report published on November 21st of the previous year 2022.

-Volatility was left at 3.53%, however, over the last 30 days, the volatility rate increased by 2.96%, as shares surge +2.84% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.41% upper at present.
+Volatility was left at 3.68%, however, over the last 30 days, the volatility rate increased by 4.01%, as shares sank -14.00% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.14% lower at present.

-During the last 5 trading sessions, CVE rose by +3.23%, which changed the moving average for the period of 200-days by -8.93% in comparison to the 20-day moving average, which settled at $18.93.
-In addition, Cenovus Energy Inc. saw -1.18% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CVE fell by -10.01%, which changed the moving average for the period of 200-days by -20.35% in comparison to the 20-day moving average, which settled at $18.65.
+In addition, Cenovus Energy Inc. saw -11.08% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CVE